Creality K1 Max AI Fast 3D Printer with 300 x 300 x 300mm Print Size

 The K1 Max uses a CoreXY motion system with cylindrical linear guides and brass-graphite bushings, reducing noise compared to ball bearings.
 Its 190g lightweight print head lowers inertia for smoother motion.

-The K1 Max’s CoreXY system uses large pulleys to reduce motor resonance at high speeds.Creality K1 Max 3D printer close-up showing internal pulley mechanism and belt system with visible branding.
+The K1 Max’s CoreXY system uses large pulleys to reduce motor resonance at high speeds.Creality K1 Max close-up showing its robust interior mechanics, including a belt system, roller, and warning label, ensuring precise 3D printing.

 In this setup, only the lightweight print head moves on the X-Y plane, while the build platform moves on the Z-axis.